matteoWorks/SimplePortfolioWebsite/README.md

 > [!TIP]
 > Before modifying these variables, it is recommended to add images that represent the skills and knowledge you possess.
 This process is shown in the previous [Assets](#assets) section; \
 > To improve the recognition of your skills, it's advisable to use official logos.

+> [!IMPORTANT]
+> Note that external links may not be reachable in the future.

 The personal variables that need to be added are those related to your experience, education, certifications, and skills. \
 These variables are found in the "_portfolio-website/src/variables.json_" file.